adafruit/pi_video_looper/README.md

    To be enabled by config key `omxplayer.show_titles`.
    Without a playlist file, titles are simply the videos' filename (without extension).
    If a M3U playlist is used, then titles come from the playlist instead.

+   An easy way to create M3U files is e.g. VLC.
+For an example m3u file see assets/example.m3u

 #### new in v1.0.4
  - new keyboard shortcut "k"